Kingson4Wu/ForgeFlow/docs/task_mode.md

 1. Create a Python file named `{task_name}_task.py` or `{task_name}.py`
 2. Implement a `build_rules(config)` function that returns a list of Rule objects
-3. Place the file in your project directory or in the `examples/` directory
+3. Place the file in your project directory, in the `user_custom_rules/` directory, or in the `default_rules/` directory for built-in default rules

 ### Example Custom Task